wombleton/gitlaw-nz/acts/M/Mortgagors and Lessees Rehabilitation Act 1936.md

 *   (1) Except with the consent of the court or Adjustment Commission, no report or account of any sitting of the court or of any Adjustment Commission, or of any application, evidence, or proceedings before the court or Adjustment Commission, or of any list published in the _Gazette_ as provided in the last preceding section, shall be published in any newspaper or other document.

-    (2) Every person who publishes or causes to be published any report or account in contravention of the provisions of this section commits an offence, and shall be liable on summary conviction to a fine of 50 pounds.
+    (2) Every person who publishes or causes to be published any report or account in contravention of the provisions of this section commits an offence, and shall be liable on conviction to a fine of 50 pounds.

+    Section 65(2): amended, on 1 July 2013, by [section 413][107] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 66 Application of fire insurance moneys in restitution of destroyed or damaged property